abrasive/shairport/INSTALL.md

     perl shairport.pl

-    Note: to compile shairport binary so it can be run directly with avahi linked in, uncomment the line setting LINK_AVAHI line in the Makefile, make, and then run ./shairport.
+    Note: to compile shairport binary so it can be run directly with avahi linked in, uncomment the line setting LINKAVAHI line in the Makefile, make, and then run ./shairport.
-    You will need the "libavahi-cilent-dev" package installed to build
+    You will need the "libavahi-client-dev" package installed to build

 ## Redhat/Fedora: